Part II: Steps and processes involved in reporting and managing suspected misconduct

 - This is consistent with 'the hearing rule' of procedural fairness.

-- If during the investigation new evidence comes to light about the person's actions or behaviours, reasonable steps must be taken to notify the person suspected of misconduct of this evidence, in compliance with agency s15(3) procedures and given an opportunity to respond before a determination is made
+- If during the investigation new evidence comes to light about the person's actions or behaviours, reasonable steps must be taken to notify the person suspected of misconduct of this evidence, in compliance with agency s15(3) procedures and given an opportunity to respond before a determination is made about breach.

 - This could include information suggesting possible additional breaches of the Code or that the allegations are more serious than originally thought.